HIGH SCHOOL BASKETBALL: Bruinettes start to gel at Lady Viking Shootout

 People are also reading…

-The team returns a number of players from last year’s team including Joliyah Robinson.
-As an eight-grader, Robinson led the team with nearly 10 points per game last season.
+The team returns a number of players from last year’s team, including Joliyah Robinson.
+As an eight-grader, Robinson led the team with nearly 10 points per game.

 “This summer we are focused on defense, that should be one of our strengths,” Robinson said.
 “Right now, we’re learning how to play team basketball and develop better chemistry.”